benwofford/note-taker/README.md

 This project's purpose is to create notes to organize a busy mind.

-You can access the github repository here: https://github.com/benwofford/note-taker
+Access the github repository here: https://github.com/benwofford/note-taker

-The heroku deployment can be found here: https://stark-hollows-89499.herokuapp.com/ (This Heroku deployment is currently experiencing technical difficulties.)
+The heroku deployment can be found here: https://stark-hollows-89499.herokuapp.com/

-(As a backup until I can find the problem with Heroku, here is the deployment on Github pages: https://benwofford.github.io/note-taker/)

 ## Build Status ##

-Everything works except for the delete function.
-Still tweaking that.
+Complete.
+The user can add new notes, access previous notes and delete them if they so please.

 ## Screenshots ##